 Sam: Yeah, the letters have this whole rating system.
 The Exorcist would have been a class 2.

 - Actor Allusion: Young Father Simon is shown smoking.
 Donnelly Rhodes, who plays Older Father Simon, also played Dr. Sherman Cottle, who was constantly smoking, in Battlestar Galactica.

 - Advertised Extra: Cindy Busby, who plays Jenny Klein, was listed in the press release promoting this episode, but when we see Jenny Klein it is as a burnt dead body lying face down who could have been played by anyone.

-- Apocalyptic Log: Sam and Dean play Father Max Thompson's recording made 2 days before his death on a reel-to-reel magnetic tape recorder.
+- Apocalyptic Log: Sam and Dean play Father Max Thompson's recording, made two days before his death, on a reel-to-reel magnetic tape recorder.

 - The Atoner: Castiel tries to make amends to Dean by grocery shopping and loses his cool when the clerk says they are out of pie, Dean's Trademark Favorite Food.
-Later, Castiel agrees to help Metraon as he believes it may help fix some of the problems Castiel caused in heaven.
+Later, Castiel agrees to help Metatron as he believes it may help fix some of the problems Castiel caused in Heaven.

 - Aura Vision: Jane the Nephilim is able to see the angels' halos, but Castiel does not recognize her angelic heritage and must be told what she is.

 - Back for the Dead: Tommy Collins, Jenny Klein, and Sarah Blake.

 - Big, Screwed-Up Family/Dysfunctional Family: Metatron compares the celestial host to "a big, dysfunctional family".